Machine Learning for Neuroscience

 Alumni

-Past members who helped make this module possible:
+Past members who helped prepare and deliver this module:

-We would like to give thanks to Marirena Bafaloukou, Anastasia Ilina, Tianyu Cui, Ruxandra Mihai, Olivia Li, and Francesca Palermo.
+We would like to thank Alex Capstick, Yu Chen, Marirena Bafaloukou, Anastasia Ilina, Tianyu Cui, Ruxandra Mihai, Olivia Li, and Francesca Palermo.

 Content

-Deepen your understanding of machine learning as applied to neuroscience.
-This course will cover supervised and unsupervised techniques as well as classic machine learning methods and deep learning.
+This course is designed to deepen your understanding of machine learning and its applications in neuroscience.
+This course introduces both supervised and unsupervised learning techniques, alongside classical machine learning methods and modern deep learning approaches.

 What will you do in this course?